Yestonians

 Yestonians (jeestlased /et/, singular: jeestlane /et/; естонцы) was a derogatory epithet for historically ethnic Estonians brought from Russia to Estonia after World War II to staff the political structures of Soviet Estonia with cadres loyal to Moscow.
-While their ethnicity was Estonian by descent, they grew up in the Russian/Soviet environment, which meant that for many, the primary language was Russian (the ethnic Estonian language was a second language), which in turn made them prone to apply Russian-language pronunciation rules on Estonian-language texts that they were to publicly read out in speeches.
+While their ethnicity was Estonian by descent, they grew up in the Russian/Soviet environment, which meant that for many, the primary language was Russian (the ethnic Estonian language was a second language), which made them prone to apply Russian-language pronunciation rules in their Estonian-language speech.

 The term thus relates to and derides the heavy Russian accent of these people and their practical inability to speak Estonian.
-To alleviate this, they inevitably read their speeches from paper, and words for Estonians were mispronounced from eestlased to jeestlased [yeestlɑsed], serving as the origin of the epithet.
-This and the Russian accent were so noticeable, that some high-ranking politicians, such as Karl Vaino, avoided giving speeches in Estonian.
+In particular, the word "Estonians" was mispronounced from eestlased to jeestlased [yeestlɑsed], due to the iotation of the letter E characteristic in Russian, serving as the origin of the epithet.

 While some of them tried to Estonianize, such as Ivan Kebin, who renamed himself to Johannes Käbin and notably improved his command of Estonian, most others remained Russian by culture and language.

+In the 21st century the term jeestlased is also applied to Russian migrant workers in Estonia.

 Accent

 Their application of Russian pronunciation rules and subsequent mispronunciation of the beginning vowel lettered 'E' in Estonian words into "ye" (as in "yes") in place of the plain 'E' (as in "end") — turning Eesti, eestlane (singular) and eestlased (plural) into Jeesti, jeestlane, and jeestlased (Estonian spelling).
-This also happened with other words beginning with the vowel 'E', because it looks the same as the Cyrillic letter Е, which, however, in Russian is pronounced as "ye", while the letter Э is instead pronounced as plain "e", as in Russian, the correct word for Estonians is "эстонцы".
+This also happened with other words beginning with the vowel 'E', because it looks the same as the Cyrillic letter Е, which is pronounced as "ye" in Russian, while the letter Э is pronounced as a plain "e" (For example, in Russian, the correct word for Estonians is "эстонцы", reflecting the plain "e" of the original).

+In the 19th-century Russian Estonians were called Естонцы, whereas in modern Russian the word is эстонцы.